toddawhittaker/PHPMimirTestRunner/README.md

 For PHP in particular, this is exacerbated by the lack of custom testing support (per their support folks).
 There isn't even a `php` executable in the docker image (Ubuntu 16.04).

 This little repo solves that problem and lets you run any number of PHPUnit tests.
-I've compiled a PHP CLI executable and it's automatically included in the download.
+There's a provided PHP CLI executable and it's automatically included in the download (thanks to @twhitney11).

 ## How to use
 1. Create a new "Code Question" in Mimir.